M-R-Sullivan/M-R-Sullivan.github.io/index.md

 description: I'm a PhD student in the Department of Economics at Yale University.
 ---

 I'm a PhD student in the Department of Economics at Yale University.
-I'm studying industrial organization and applied econometrics, with a focus on online industries, modelling of network externalities in consumer choice problems, and consumer search.
+I'm studying industrial organization and applied econometrics with a focus on online industries, modelling of network externalities in consumer choice problems, and consumer search.

 [CV ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/cv/cv.pdf)<br/>